 Option 3: Network-based Video Wall Processor

-The third approach is the network-based video wall processor (that uses a standard-off-the-shelf PC, software and the network.
-This solution developed by Userful, and addresses the fundamental challenge other processors face: lack of flexibility and the inability to change and grow with the customer.
+The third approach is the network-based video wall processor (that uses a standard-off-the-shelf PC, software, and the network.
+This solution was developed by Userful, and addresses the fundamental challenge other processors face: lack of flexibility and the inability to change and grow with the customer.

 Because a standard PC can deploy from 1 to 60 screens and can do up to 8k source content, the solution is as scalable as customers required.
 As well, since a network-based solution depends on software for its functionality, customers can take advantage of new features and functionality more quickly and easily.